mrfearless/creating-controls-in-assembler/inside-our-control.md

 At the end of the `WM_CREATE` message we then call our own initialization routine `_SB_Init` to handle our own setup of our **SimpleButton** control.

-See the Simple Button internal and external variables section later on for more details.
+See the [Control Properties](/control-properties.md) section later on for more details.

 ##### Handling Other Messages For Our Control